-Palau offers accommodation options aplenty, no matter whether you intend to save or splurge.
-Palau hotels and resorts can be found in Koror, where you can find budget to luxury options with private views of the beach – like Palau Pacific Resort.
-For a more homely, minimalistic vibe, consider homestays or guest lodges that provide meals on your request.
+Palau offers plenty of accommodation options, no matter whether you intend to save or splurge.
+Palau hotels and resorts can be found in Koror, where you can find budget to luxury options with private views of the beach.
+For a more homely, minimalist vibe, consider home stays or guest lodges that provide meals on your request.
 Some of these may not be near or within Koror and may be booked through holiday packages from dive shops.

 The US Dollar is used as the official currency and many hotels and tourist facilities allow limited foreign currency exchange.
 It is also worth noting that tipping is optional but appreciated.